-The counter work well all year with the data being collected by the counter and verified by trap data.
-This unique setup allows IFI to assess the efficiency of the Vaki as a counter.
-In addition a pit tag reader has been installed to detect certain tagged research fish entering the system.
-The run of salmon was an average run for the river.
-The number of sea trout was lower than expected which may be partially attributable to increased predation associated with very low water levels.
-The data is a net figure for wild fish entering the system as all ranched salmon are removed from the system at the trap and are not allowed to access the river to spawn.
-One escapee farmed salmon was recorded and no pink salmon were noted in 2018.
+The counter was repaired and reinstalled adjacent to the Pit tag reader.
+The data was collected by the counter and verified by trap data.
+This unique setup allows IFI to assess the efficiency of the Vaki as a counter and operated adjacent to a new pit tag reader.
+The run of salmon was an average run for the River.
+The data is a net figure for wild fish into the system as tagged ranched salmon are removed from the system at the trap and are not allowed to access the river to spawn.

-Table 45: Counter data for the Erriff River
+Table 43: Counter data for the Erriff River

 Fish Species Number

-Spring salmon 142
+Spring salmon 151

-Grilse 2494
+Grilse 2210

-Late Summer Salmon 66
+Late Summer Salmon 982

-Sea Trout 2016
+Sea Trout 1190

-ERRIFF COUNTER 2018
+ERRIFF COUNTER 2019